EV Battery Cell Balancing

 • For most cars, with both LFP and NMC batteries – Yes.

-• It is OK to charge NMC batteries to 100% every now and then if necessary, so long as they are not left at 100% charge for long periods of time.
+• It is OK to charge NMC batteries to 100% every now and then when required, so long as they are not left at 100% charge for long periods of time.
 Charge to 100%, then go for a decent drive in the next day or so.

 No maximum charge setting?